cBioPortal/cbioportal/docs/deployment/docker/using-keycloak.md

     mysql:5.7
 ```

-Then run the actual Keycloak server, using [this image](https://hub.docker.com/r/keycloak/keycloak) available from Docker Hub.
+Then run the actual Keycloak server, using [this image](https://quay.io/repository/keycloak/keycloak) available from Red Hat Image Registry Quay.io.
 This will by default connect to the database using the (non-root) credentials in the example above.
 The server will be accessible to the outside world on port 8180, so make sure to choose a strong administrator password.

 The command below uses the default values for `MYSQL_DATABASE`, `MYSQL_USER` and `MYSQL_PASSWORD` (listed in the command above).
 If you wish to change these credentials, specify them in the command below.
 For instance, if `MYSQL_USER` in the database container is `user`, you need to add `-e MYSQL_USER=user`.